Michaelangel007/apple2_hgr_font_tutorial/README.md

     FC58G
     400:41

-We used the the ASCII char `A` which has a hex value 0x41.
-Hmm, OK, so we see an `A` but why is it flashing?
+We used the ASCII character `A` which has a hex value 0x41.
+Hmm, OK, so we see an `A` but why is it flashing??

 <hr>
 **Note**: If you use AppleWin, select the lines, copy, switch back to the emulator, and press Shift-Insert to paste.